There are many weight loss diets out there.

-Bottom Line: Low-carb diets severely limit the intake of carbs and push the body to use fat for fuel.
-They are extremely helpful with weight loss and are linked with many other benefits for overall health.
+Low-carb diets severely limit carb intake and push your body to use fat for fuel.
+They aid weight loss and are linked to many other health benefits.

 The Dukan diet limits both fat and carbs — a strategy not based on science.
-On the contrary, consuming fat as part of a high-protein diet seems to increase metabolic rate, compared with both low-carb and low-fat diets (60).
+On the contrary, consuming fat as part of a high-protein diet seems to increase metabolic rate compared to both low-carb and low-fat diets (

-Also, fast weight loss achieved by severe calorie restriction tends to cause significant muscle loss along with the fat loss (61).
+What’s more, fast weight loss achieved by severe calorie restriction tends to cause significant muscle loss (

-An ultra low-fat diet restricts the consumption of fat to under 10% of consumed calories.
+An ultra-low-fat diet restricts your consumption of fat to under 10% of daily calories.

 Generally, a low-fat diet provides around 30% of its calories as fat.

-Moreover, an ultra low-fat diet limits the intake of many healthy foods, lacks variety and is extremely hard to stick to.
+Moreover, an ultra-low-fat diet limits intake of many healthy foods, lacks variety, and is extremely hard to stick to.

-Bottom Line: An ultra low-fat diet contains less than 10% of its calories from fat.
-It can cause significant weight loss and may also have impressive benefits for heart disease, type 2 diabetes and multiple sclerosis.
+An ultra-low-fat diet contains less than 10% of its calories from fat.
+It can cause significant weight loss and may also have impressive benefits for heart disease, type 2 diabetes, and multiple sclerosis.

 The Atkins diet is the most well-known low-carb weight loss diet.

-Its proponents state that you can lose weight by eating as much protein and fat as you like, as long as you avoid carbs.
+Its proponents insist that you can lose weight by eating as much protein and fat as you like, as long as you avoid carbs.